accordproject/techdocs/website/versioned_docs/version-0.5.0/cicero-specification.md

 }
 ```

-Here we are  stating that execution this template will produce an instance of  LateDeliveryAndPenaltyResponse.
+Here we are simply stating that execution this template will produce an instance of  LateDeliveryAndPenaltyResponse.

 ### State